jjadeb/UBCSalary/README.md

 **For department/job title data**:

-This data is not provided in a tabular format by the University of British Columbia.
-I collected this data on this website: [https://directory.ubc.ca/index.cfm](https://directory.ubc.ca/index.cfm) using the python requests package, but it is forbiden to distribute it publicly.
-Therefore, I will not be providing access to this data and this project is not completely reproducible.
+I collected this data on this website: [https://directory.ubc.ca/index.cfm](https://directory.ubc.ca/index.cfm) using the python requests package, but it is forbiden for me to distribute it publicly.
+Therefore, I will not be providing access to this data.
+However, position data is publicly available through the Vancouver Sun here: https://github.com/vs-postmedia/public-sector-salary-data.
+I chose not to use this dataset in order to learn more about scraping and data cleaning.

 **For gender training data**: